alabeduarte/alabeduarte.github.io/blog/content/blog/3-approaches-conditional-rendering-react/index.md

 #### Pros

+>Easy

 It is an easy change that gets the job done.
-If there is no many people depending on this component and the impact of doing changes is low, I'd consider this approach in a heartbeat.
+If there are no many people depending on this component and the impact of doing changes is low, I'd consider this approach in a heartbeat.